newsbubbles/serper-batch-scrape-mcp/README.md

 #### Batch Scraping Multiple URLs

 ```
-> I want to scrape these three URLs at the same time: https://example.com, https://google.com, and https://github.com
+> I want to scrape these three URLs at the same time and only show me the important content and links: https://example.com, https://google.com, and https://github.com
 ```

 #### Performing a Google Search